 - Arduino board software is equally compatible with Windows, Linux or MAC, however, Windows are preferred to use.

 - Both Arduino Uno and Arduino Nano come with the same functionality with little difference in terms of PCB layout, size and form factor.

 - Arduino Uno is a microcontroller board based on Atmega328 and comes with 14 digital I/O pins out of which 6 are PWM.
-There are 6 analog pins incorporated on the board.
-This board comes with everything required to support the microcontroller like a USB connection, a Power jack, 16MHz oscillator, reset button and ICSP header.
-You don’t require an extra peripheral with the board to make it work for automation.
+There are 6 analog pins incorporated into the board.
+This board comes with everything required to support the microcontroller like a USB connection, a Power jack, a 16MHz oscillator, a reset button and an ICSP header.
+You don't require an extra peripheral with the board to make it work for automation.

 - Arduino Nano is small and compact as compared to Arduino Uno.
 It lacks the DC power jack and comes with Mini USB support instead of regular USB.
 Also, the Nano board comes with two extra analog pins i.e. 8 pins as compared to 6 analog pins in the Uno board.
 Nano board is breadboard friendly while Uno board lacks this property.

 - However, both devices run at 5V, come with a current rating of 40mA and 16MHz of the clock frequency.

 Applications of Arduino NanoArduino Nano is a very useful device that comes with a wide range of applications and covers less space as compared to other Arduino boards.
 Breadboard-friendly nature makes it stand out from other boards.
 The following are the main applications of Arduino Nano:

 - Industrial Automation

 - Android Applications